erszcz/pa/README.md

     ...
 ```

-The end result if functionally the same,
+The end result is functionally the same,
 but `do_something_with_one_item/4` is perfectly traceable and doesn't suffer
 from _pathological indentosis_.